MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2017/20170419-use-nginx-to-load-balance-across-your-docker-swarm-cluster.md

 ### Build a generic IIS Web Server image

 Below are the contents of a simple Dockerfile that can be used to create an IIS Web server image.
-The Dockerfile simply enables the[ Internet Information Services (IIS)](https://www.iis.net/) Web server role within a microsoft/windowsservercore container.
+The Dockerfile simply enables the[Internet Information Services (IIS)](https://www.iis.net/) Web server role within a windows/servercore container.

-    FROM microsoft/windowsservercore
+    FROM windows/servercore
     RUN dism.exe /online /enable-feature /all /featurename:iis-webserver /NoRestart

 Create a Dockerfile from the content provided above, and save it to some location (e.g. C:\temp\iis) on one of the host machines that you plan to use as a swarm node.
 From that location, build the image using the following command: